Visit

 Employers, Roles & Compensation

 The total compensation at tech companies, where the majority of technical programs graduates accepted roles, depends on the stage of the company’s life cycle, the amount of equity granted (and its value) as well as years and relevance of professional experiences of a graduate.
-In 2022, the median salary was $135,000.
+In 2023, the median salary was $135,000.
 In most cases, in addition to salary offers included equity, sign-on, year-end, or performance bonuses and relocation allowance (where applicable).

 Summer Internships 一 Two-Year Technical Programs

 Most of the students in the two-year programs take advantage of summer internships between their first and second years.
-Since each program’s inception — Connective Media concentration in 2015, Health Tech concentration in 2016, and Urban Tech concentration in 2020 — the majority of students who sought summer internships received offers.

 Note: n- indicates the total number of Johnson Cornell Tech MBA graduates each year; Other paths — graduates returning to their pre-MBA employer, pursuing fellowships and/or other personal, non-degree related interests or continuing their education (e.g., medical school or PhD).

-Johnson Cornell Tech MBA 2022 Class Spotlight
+Johnson Cornell Tech MBA 2023 Class — Common Roles

-JCT MBA Job Functions 2022
+Job Functions 2023

 Post-Graduation Location